Dr Maggie Vance, CertMRCSLT, DipCST, MSc, PhD.

 email : email@example.com

-Maggie Vance is Lecturer in Language and Education.
+Maggie Vance is an Honorary Senior Lecturer in Language and Education.
 She first qualified as a Speech & Language Therapist and has worked in a range of clinic and education contexts with children with speech, language and communication impairments.
 She took an MSc in Human Communication Science and was appointed a Research Fellow and then Lecturer at the Department of Human Communication Science at University College London, completing her PhD in Speech Sciences at University of London in 2001.
 She was awarded a Research Training Fellowship by The Health Foundation from 2003 to 2006.
 Maggie joined the department here at Sheffield in 2007 to run the multi-professional distance learning courses in Language and Communication Impairment in Children.

 - 2011 ‘Psycholinguistic Assessment for developmental speech difficulties’.
 Trinity College Dublin,

 - 2009 ‘Short-term memory and audtiory processing in children with language impairments’.
 Centro de Medicina de Reabilitação – Alcoitão, Portugal.

 - 2008 ‘Children with speech, language and communication needs ’ British Association of Applied Linguistics Seminar Series.
 Strathclyde University, Glasgow.